vasarhelyi/ratognize/README.md

 * Finally, [ffmpeg](https://ffmpeg.org/) is also needed to get proper video outputs.

-The code base was tested under Linux (with `gcc`+`cmake`+`make`) and Windows (with Visual Studio) and should run smoothly, although I know it never does.
+The code base was tested under Linux (with `gcc` + `cmake` + `make`) and on Windows (with Visual Studio and with Visual Studio Code + `cmake`), and should run smoothly, although I know it never does.
 Feel free to ask and please help me if you have suggestions for improvement.

 ## Linux